pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 When studying head orientation and gaze orientation as observers navigate a 3D environment, it can be useful to know how much these quantities deviate from pointing at a given landmark.
 For instance, you might want to know when someone’s gaze or heading deviates from pointing at the horizon.
-This can be simplified by representing data in spherical coordinates.
+This can be simplified by converting world points from Cartesian to spherical coordinates.
 The orientation values from the IMU are already in such a format.
 For the values returned by  `gaze_scene_to_world`, the function below will do the necessary transformation.
-When wearing Neon normally, then an elevation and azimuth of 0 degrees corresponds to keeping your head neutral while gazing at the horizon.
+When wearing Neon normally, then an elevation and azimuth of 0 degrees corresponds to a neutral orientation: i.e., aimed at magnetic North and parallel to the horizon.

 :::: details Code
 ```python